hhhhhhhhhn/lmd/test.md

-# This is a lmd test
+# This is an lmd test
 Lets generate the example `main.js` file, with a hello world example.

 ```javascript "file:example/main.js"